anson-vandoren/ansonvandoren.com/content/posts/esp8266-captive-web-portal-part-3.md

     ...
 ```

 Now that the poller is set to pass `POLLOUT` events to this client socket, we need to handle those events, which will trigger a call to our new `write_to()` method.
-First, we need to get the writer connection back, which will have everything we need to determine which bytes need to be written out.
-Remember that the `write_range` value of this tuple is a list of start and end positions of the buffer that we should write.
-If the buffer is full, this would normally be `[0, 536]`, and we'd write the entire contents of the buffer.
-If the buffer is only partially full, the second value in the list would be something less than 536.
-If we got interrupted while writing last time, the first value may be something higher than 0, and we'e start writing from that position instead.
+First, we need to get the writer connection back, which will have everything we need to determine which bytes should be written out.
+Remember that the `write_range` value of this tuple is a list of start and end positions of the buffer that we should write:

+- If the buffer is full, this would normally be `[0, 536]`, and we'd write the entire contents of the buffer.
+- If the buffer is only partially full, the second value in the list would be something less than 536.
+- If we got interrupted while writing last time, the first value may be something higher than 0, and we'e start writing from that position instead of 0.

 After writing out to the socket, we check how much was written.
 If we didn't write any bytes, or we had less than 536 bytes to write, we're done sending this response, and we can close the socket.

-Otherwise, we wrote all the bytes in the buffer, so we need to keep the socket open, advance the buffer to the next bytes of the response body so that when the next `POLLOUT` event comes in, we'll be prepared to continue writing, which we do in the `buff_advance()` method.
+Otherwise, we wrote all the bytes in the buffer, so we need to keep the socket open, advance the buffer to the next bytes of the response body so that when the next `POLLOUT` event comes in, we'll be prepared to continue writing; this part happens in the `buff_advance()` method.

 ```python {hl_lines=["5-37"]}
 # captive_http.py